Did you know that by going to The Burning of Will Shuster's Zozobra™, you are helping raise money for the children of our community?

 As keepers of Zozobra's flame, the Santa Fe Kiwanis work diligently to protect and preserve the legacy of creator Will Shuster, and they use the history of the Burning of Zozobra as an educational tool.

 The Zozobra Decades Project, launched in 2014, is a tour through the successive decades of Zozobra's existence, which will culminate in a gala 100th anniversary in 2024.
 Each decade represents a specific historical era as experienced in New Mexico, the U.S.A., and the world, with the entire Zozobra event designed to mirror the art, culture and history of the decade.
 2014 saw the Roaring 20's come to life, 2015 showcased the Depression era 1930s, and 2016 offered a unique opportunity to focus on the 1940s, a time of world disruption especially resonant today.
-What will Year Four of the Decades Project, the 1950s bring?
+Zozobra 2017 celebrated the 1950s, and Old Man Gloom's "Father Knows Worst" cardigan sweater was a surprise hit!

-Be at Fort Marcy Park in Santa Fe, NM, on Friday, September 1, 2017 to find out!
+What will Year Five of the Decades Project, the 1960s bring?
+Be at Fort Marcy Park in Santa Fe, NM, on Friday, August 31, 2018 to find out!